-- (1) First and last name of the patient. - (2) Patient's medical record number or date of birth. - (3) Date of issuance. - (4) Name, strength, and form of the drug product or device prescribed. - (5) Directions for use. - (6) Practitioner's written signature, or electronic or digital signature. - (7) Chart orders written by a delegate of the practitioner shall include the first and last name of the delegate and the first and last name of the practitioner.
+- (1) First and last name of the patient. - (2) Patient's medical record number or date of birth. - (3) Date of issuance. - (4) Name, strength, and form of the drug product or device prescribed. - (5) Directions for use. - (6) The signature by one of the following methods: - (a) If handwritten, the practitioner's or delegate's signature. - (b) Electronic signature of the practitioner or delegate. - (7) Chart orders prepared by a delegate of the practitioner shall include the first and last name of the delegate and the first and last name of the practitioner.